kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 ## Sending application messages

-MLS applications messages are encrypted using key material derived from the secret tree, where each key/nonce pair is uniquely derived for each message and deleted after a message was encrypted or decrypted.
+MLS applications messages are encrypted using key material derived from the secret tree, where a unique key/nonce pair is derived for each message and irrevocably deleted after the message was encrypted or decrypted.

-This poses a problem in the context of virtual client emulation, because the use of such key material cannot easily be coordinated through the emulation group and multiple emulation clients using the same key material would leave recipients unable to decrypt the second of two messages.
+This poses a problem in the context of virtual client emulation, because the use of such key material cannot easily be coordinated between emulating clients.
+However, reusing a key/nonce pair for different application messages leaks information about the plaintexts.
+Moreover, any client receving the two would not be able to decrypt the second message as the requisit key would already be deleted.

 ## Challenge-based application message encryption

-This problem can be solved by introducing a new type of application message the encryption keys for which are derived using a challenge based approach.
+This problem can be solved by introducing a new type of application message where the encryption keys are derived using a challenge-based approach.

 Using a forward-secret exporter secret (provided by the safe extension API), each member creates a new secret tree.
-Whenever a group member wants to send a message, it creates a unique challenge (see {{challenge generation}}), which it uses as input to a forward secure KDF (FS-KDF see {{forward-secure-kdf}}) seeded by the sender's leaf secret in the new secret tree.
-The FS-KDF's output secret is then used to derive the key/nonce for application message encryption.
-The sender then includes the challenge in the AAD of the application message.
-Finally, recipients follow the same process to derive the key material for decryption.
+Whenever a group member wants to send a message, it creates a fresh random challenge (see {{challenge generation}}) for that message.
+Each challenge is mapped to its own secret using a forward-secure KDF implimented using a new secret tree (see {{forward-secure-kdf}}).
+The secret is used to derive the key/nonce used to encrypt a message.
+The sender includes the challenge in the AAD of the application message so that receivers can also derive the decryption key.
+Finally, to ensure forward secrecy of the challenge-based application message both sender and recipients apply the same deletion schedule as for the standard secret tree in normal MLS.

 ### Challenge generation